USS Flasher (SS-249)

 USS Flasher (SS-249) was a Gato-class submarine which served in the Pacific during World War II.
 She received the Presidential Unit Citation and six battle stars, and sank 21 ships for a total of 100,231 tons of Japanese shipping, making her one of the most successful American submarines of the War.
 She was the first ship of the United States Navy to be named for the flasher.

 Construction and commissioning

 Flasher′s keel was laid down 30 September 1942 by Electric Boat Company, Groton, Connecticut.
-She was launched on 20 June 1943, sponsored by Mrs. Eleanor Saunders — wife of Lieutenant Commander Willard Saunders, commanding officer of the submarine USS Muskallunge — and commissioned 25 September 1943, Lieutenant Commander Reuben T. Whitaker in command.
+She was launched on 20 June 1943, sponsored by Mrs. Eleanor Saunders — wife of Lieutenant Commander Willard A. Saunders, commanding officer of the submarine USS Muskallunge — and commissioned 25 September 1943, Lieutenant Commander Reuben T. Whitaker in command.